Melthizar/TopDown/updates.md

 # Project Updates Log

-This file tracks all changes and known issues for the TopDown React + PixiJS + FastAPI project.
+This file tracks all changes and known issues for the TopDown Game project.

 ---